celeen/archive/resume.md

 ####Sprout Social: Chicago, IL

-* Developed software that tests Sprout's website as part of an efficient team.
+* Developed software that tests Sprout's website as part of an efficient team

 * Promoted team success through mentoring new hires to the ASET role